 Eurowings has different fare options, but even with the basic fare, you are allowed to bring one item of cabin luggage (max.
 8 kg, 55 x 40 x 23 cm) and a small personal bag (40 x 30 x 10 cm) free of charge.

 WOW air is a low-cost airline from Iceland.
-WOW air has the base in Reykjavik and offers cheap flights from Europe to US and Canada (with a transfer in Reykjavik).
+WOW air has the base in Reykjavik and offers cheap flights from Europe to the US and Canada (with a transfer in Reykjavik).
 When you book a transatlantic flight with Wow air, you can do a longer stopover in Iceland.

 Basic fares for transatlantic WOW air flights are usually really low an include only a flight ticket and one small personal bag with dimensions 42x32x25cm and weight up to 10 kg.
 You need to pay extra for everything else: a normal size carry-on, checked baggage, seat reservation etc. Note that there is also no meal service unless you book Wow Premium fare, pre-order meal or buy snacks on board.